 So instead I found the next best thing.

-Today I’m joining with an awesome group of bloggers for a wonderful blog hop hosted by the very talented Kristen from Ella Claire Inspired.
+Today I’m joining with an awesome group of bloggers for a wonderful blog hop.
 This is one of my favorite hops because it’s unique in that it brings together a creative pool of bloggers who each share their DIY printables.
 The topic this time is fall printables and each post will offer a free printable that you can download yourself with instructions on how to use it.
 Please be sure to visit the complete array of posts linked at the bottom of this one.